 - What is their personality like?
 Quiet and careful, or loud and volatile?

-- Are they a new or seasoned investor?
+- Are they new or seasoned investors?

 - What companies did they start or come from before becoming an investor?

 Use realistic data with stats

 When you are pitching to investors, you need to provide reliable data.
 Investors care about what you have already accomplished and how that can make them a profit in the future.

 There are many ways to calculate a startup’s value, some more controversial than others.

 Sometimes a startup’s value is created before any profit.
 The numbers behind it are driven by speculation.

 Some firms have higher valuations than their publicly traded peers.
 WeWork has a 525% higher valuation than established competitor Regus!

 Investors want the logic behind your numbers.

 Do not just say you are acquiring new customers every month.
 Say exactly how many.
 It does not matter if you are attracting 10 or 10,000.
 The fact that you are giving real data shows you are transparent.